 He is a good addition to a great defence and will help Al Shorta in their attempts to successfully defend their Iraqi League title and qualify for the AFC Champions League.

 Al Shorta have released six players after the premature end to the 2013-14 season.

-Goalkeeper Nebras Salman, who failed to make an appearance for the club last season, has been released alongside young 'keeper Amjed Salem.
-Youngsters Ahmed Hassan (defender), Mohammed Hadi (midfielder) and Hamza Hassan Mahmoud (midfielder) have also been released, as has midfielder Husain Abdullah, who was on loan at Al Zawraa last season and scored two goals for Al Shorta in his career.
+Goalkeeper Nebras Salman, who failed to make an appearance for the club last season, has been released alongside other 'keeper Amjed Salem.
+Youngster Ahmed Hassan (defender) has also been released, as has midfielder Husain Abdullah, who was on loan at Al Zawraa last season and scored two goals for Al Shorta in his career.

 Nebras Salman Habeeb Al Jorani